MartinEesmaa/VVCEasy/MPV.md

 If Google warns you, that Android MPV (OpenVVC plugin) app is malicious by Play Protect, press "Install anyway".

-You can also play external sound audio file from h266 file.
+You can also play external sound audio file from VVC video codec file.

 # SHA256 SUMS
 ```